Calpiogna: Education

 The entire Swiss population is generally well educated.
-In Calpiogna about 63.7% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).
+In Calpiogna about 63.7% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).

-In Calpiogna there were a total of 4 students (As of 2009).
+In Calpiogna there were a total of four students (As of 2009).
 The Ticino education system provides up to three years of non-mandatory kindergarten and in Calpiogna there were children in kindergarten.
 The primary school program lasts for five years and includes both a standard school and a special school.
-In the municipality, 3 students attended the standard primary schools.
+In the municipality, three students attended the standard primary schools.
 In the lower secondary school system, students either attend a two-year middle school followed by a two-year pre-apprenticeship or they attend a four-year program to prepare for higher education.
 There was one student in the two-year middle school.

 The upper secondary school includes several options, but at the end of the upper secondary program, a student will be prepared to enter a trade or to continue on to a university or college.
 In Ticino, vocational students may either attend school while working on their internship or apprenticeship (which takes three or four years) or may attend school followed by an internship or apprenticeship (which takes one year as a full-time student or one and a half to two years as a part-time student).

 As of 2000, there were 5 students who lived in Calpiogna who attended schools outside the municipality.